Locally owned & operated, serving Little Rock since 2018

 What Burst Pipe Repair Prevents

 Fast repair stops water damage from getting worse.
-Water destroys drywall, ruins flooring, damages furniture, and ruins belongings.
+Water can destroy drywall, ruin flooring, damage furniture, and ruin belongings.
 The longer water flows, the more expensive the damage gets.
 Stopping it quickly limits what you'll have to replace.

-Fixing a burst pipe prevents mold growth.
-Wet building materials start growing mold within 24 to 48 hours.
-Mold is a health problem and it's expensive to remediate properly.
+Fixing a burst pipe helps prevent mold growth.
+Wet building materials can start growing mold within 24 to 48 hours.
+Mold is a known health hazard and it can be expensive to remediate properly.
 Getting the water shut off and the area dried out fast keeps mold from becoming another problem on top of everything else.

 Repair protects your home's structure.
-Water that seeps into walls, floors, and foundations causes rot and structural damage.
-Wood framing can rot, subfloors can warp and fail, and foundations can develop problems.
-Fixing the burst pipe before all that happens saves you massive repair bills down the road.
+Water that seeps into walls, floors, and foundations can cause rot and structural damage.
+Wood framing can rot, subfloors can warp and fail, and foundations can develop problems over time.
+Fixing the burst pipe before all that happens can save you significant repair bills down the road.

 You'll stop wasting water.
-A burst pipe wastes hundreds or thousands of gallons.
+A burst pipe can waste hundreds or even thousands of gallons.
 That's water you're paying for that's just pouring into your walls or yard or crawl space.

 What to Expect When You Call for Burst Pipe Repair

 When you call about a burst pipe, we know it's an emergency.
 Water is spraying everywhere and causing damage.
 We walk you through shutting off your main water valve while we're on the way.
-Get to that valve fast and turn it clockwise until it stops.
-This stops water from flooding your house worse.
+If you have a gate valve, turn it clockwise until it stops.
+If you have a ball valve with a lever handle, turn it a quarter turn so it's perpendicular to the pipe.
+This stops water from flooding your house further.

 We get to you as fast as possible.
 We assess the damage and locate the burst section.
 We cut out the damaged pipe and replace it with new.
 For copper pipes, we solder in new sections.
-For PEX or other materials, we use proper fittings.
+For PEX or other materials, we use the appropriate mechanical fittings.

 We test the repair under full pressure before we leave.
-We make sure there are no other weak spots nearby that might burst next.
-We clean up the water we can, but you'll probably need restoration services for serious flooding.
-We get your water turned back on so you can use plumbing again while you deal with the water damage.
+We check for other weak spots nearby that might be at risk.
+We clean up the water we can, but you may need restoration services for serious flooding.
+We get your water turned back on so you can use your plumbing again while you deal with the water damage.

 Why Choose Diamond State Plumbing